rippleFCL/meshmon/README.md

 - When first generated, URLs will be set to `replace_me` and need manual configuration

-#### GitHub Repository Structure
+#### Git Repository Structure

-When using `config_type: github`, meshmon expects a specific repository structure to manage network configurations centrally.
+When using `config_type: git`, meshmon expects a specific repository structure to manage network configurations centrally.

 **Repository Structure:**
 ```